Skip to main content.

 Making Your Packing List

-We always encourage students to pack light as many of the things you may think you need will be left untouched under your bed all year.
+Students should pack light when possible.
 Just a 12 minute drive from campus is the Ulster shopping district where you can find just about anything you may need from a wide variety of big-box stores.

 • Things to Pack